Atomic Anatomy of Low-Inertia Power Systems: Structural Duality

 In that regard, we consider a very \textit{naive} approach of a system of particles $P_i$ with $i=1,2,\ldots,n$, where the particles have mass $m_i$, and are located in a space with coordinates ${r}_i$.
 Finally, the coordinates for the center of mass $\mathbf{R}$, satisfy:

 We can obtain $\mathbf{R}$ simply by isolating:

 where, $M=\sum_{i=1}^n m_i$ is the total mass of the system.

-\textit{\textbf{Remark III:} The typical definition of ${r}_i$ in Bohr's model does not necessarily extend to low-inertia power systems since the former caters to a spatial phenomena, where the activation energy $\Delta E$ required by an electron to jump from one orbit to another can be absorbed/dissipated anywhere in the space.
+\textit{\textbf{Remark III:} The typical definition of ${r}_i$ in Bohr's model does not necessarily extend to low-inertia power systems since the former caters to a spatial phenomena as per Remark I, where the activation energy $\Delta E$ required by an electron to jump from one orbit to another can be absorbed/dissipated anywhere in the space.
 On the contrary, energy dissipation in power systems is only possible across the transmission lines, which necessitates a viable definition of ${r}_i$ in low-inertia power systems.}

 Conferring on key structural parallelism to this end, a close representation of the atomic anatomy of low-inertia power systems can be seen in Fig. \ref{fig:structure}.
 However, there are still some unresolved questions: \begin{enumerate} \item How can the structural duality of the orbits $n$ in Bohr's model (in Fig. \ref{fig:structure}) be extended to low-inertia power systems? \item With increased penetration from CIGs, $m_i$ from SMs will be sequentially depleted that will then displace the space coordinates of the center of mass $\mathbf{R}$.
-How will this displacement affect a shift in the coordinates of the orbits around it? \end{enumerate} We will now test our hypothesis and answer the abovementioned queries using different case studies of penetration from multiple VSGs and SMs to validate the anatomical modeling co-relationship in the next section.
+How will this displacement affect a shift in the coordinates of the orbits around it? \end{enumerate} {To prove this, we will now use the Huygens-Steiner theorem \cite{buchho}, which states that the moment of inertia of a mechanical system with respect to the sum of the moment of inertia with respect to the coordinates for the center of mass $\mathbf{R}$ and the product of the component mass $m_e$ at the desired location by the square distance between the two points $r_1$ (see the distance OA between nucleus and orbit 1 in Fig. 2):

+Hence, the difference in inertia $\Delta J$ between OA can then be simplified using (1) by multiplying $\omega \od[2]{\delta}{t}$ in both sides to obtain:

+Equivalencing the LHS as the total transmitted power between the two segments OA, we can obtain:

+where, $V_o$ and $V_a$ represent the voltages at point O and A, respectively.
+Furthermore, $B_{oa}$ represent the total susceptance between OA.
+Considering close to unit voltages in (6) with fixed values of $\omega$ and the characteristic mass $m_e$ of VSG at point A (given by the value $C$ in Remark II), (6) can be reduced to small-angle approximations using: